 In 1995, Vertical Aviation Technologies, Inc. remanufactured a Sikorsky S-62 for a customer in West Palm Beach, Florida with an executive interior.

 In 1997, Vertical Aviation Technologies, Inc. was awarded a contract from Lockheed Martin for a Sikorsky S-55 turbine conversion helicopter.
 Further modifications for this helicopter include a left side cabin door, accommodation for nine passengers, composite fairings and panels, solid-state electrical components, new instrument panel with upgraded flight and navigation equipment, cargo sling and hoist.
 A new bleed air cabin heating system was installed.
 Lockheed Martin used the helicopter to support a defense contract in the remote areas of the Arctic.
 It is to date the only helicopter purchased by this large company to compete head to head with the major manufactures.

-From 2001 to the present, Vertical Aviation Technologies, Inc. has spent time developing and perfecting it's current models; the 300L and 300LS.
+From 2001 to the present, Vertical Aviation Technologies, Inc. has spent time developing and perfecting it's current model 300L.
 VAT wants to give it's customer a completely specialized and well constructed product.
 The engineers at Vertical Aviation Technologies continue to develop new and innovative products to offer it's customers.
 VAT looks forward to the future and to all of the new products it will be introducing to the world.